 We encourage all workshop and exhibit owners to set up their booths the morning of the event.
 Arizona STEM Adventure Planning Committee members will be on-site to direct you to your assigned area/booth.
 A few weeks before the event, additional instructions will be emailed to the exhibit owner, including check-in time, setup instructions, parking passes and booth assignments.
 Be sure to bring everything you will need for your booth – in general, we do not provide supplies and/or tools for booth setup.
 We will have a few miscellaneous items available if you forget a basic supply (markers, tape, staplers, scissors, etc.) We will have name tags pre-printed for everyone we know will be working at your booth.
 (See item #6 below.)

-What type of facilities will we have available to us in our exhibits/workshops?
-Does the Pima Community College Northwest Campus have Internet access?
+What type of facilities will be available to us to record our exhibits/workshops?